carablick/geant4-fedora-installguide/README.md

 Installation guide: Geant4-v11.3.2 on Fedora 42

 NOTE: If a new version of geant4 is released, replace the version nummbers in steps 3-5 with the desired version.

-PREREQS: Fedora 42 or later (Tested only on Fedora 42 KDE Plasma, but it should work with any Fedora 42 or later).
+PREREQS: Fedora 42 or later

 NOTE: You can paste these commands into the terminal with ctrl+shift+v.